Applying for a vet tech job? Be ready for an interview that can be as wild as the job itself!

 The Florida Veterinary Technician Association advises job candidates to expect to be asked technical questions, including to describe how they have or would perform certain procedures such as urinalysis; dental procedures/prophylaxis; acquiring and analyzing tissue samples; and about the imaging process.

 While these might all be hypothetical, they can provide excellent opportunities for candidates to share their knowledge of the processes that would likely be part of their regular duties and demonstrate that they have learned and performed them properly.
-For instance, describing the urinalysis process can start with getting a sample, testing it using correct protocol, re-checking results, and preparing a formal report.
+For instance, describing the urinalysis process can start with getting a sample, testing it using the correct protocol, re-checking results, and preparing a formal report.
 It can also include sharing the knowledge that results can possibly be affected by getting tests mixed up, contamination of the sample or testing area, or the presence of certain pathogens or medicines in samples.

 These types of technical questions can also go beyond clinical answers and demonstrate familiarity with both procedures and personality: “This one time I was trying to brush a dog’s teeth and something funny happened…”